Media Playback and Recording

 <tizen:privilege name="http://tizen.org/privilege/volume.set"/>

-To implement simple audio file playback, where the audio is played from the beginning to the end:
+To implement simple audio file playback, where the audio is played from the beginning to the end, follow these steps:

 1. Place the audio file in a directory on a device.
 In this example, it is in the owner home directory: /home/owner/content/Music/play.mp3.